Our research is editorially independent but we may earn a commission for purchases made through our links.

-While you might think you’d have to travel a long distance, perhaps to the Caribbean or South Pacific to find a beautiful white sand beach, there are many right in the U.S. closer to home.
-As one of the world’s top 10 nations when it comes to total coastline area, there are beaches to be found along the Pacific, Atlantic, Gulf of Mexico and even the Great Lakes.
+While you might think you’d have to travel a long distance, perhaps to the Caribbean or South Pacific to find a beautiful white sand beach, there are many right in the United States.
+As one of the world’s top 10 nations when it comes to total coastline area, there are beaches to be found along the Pacific, Atlantic, Gulf of Mexico, and even in the picturesque Great Lakes.
 This results in some diverse stretches of sand, including some stunningly white sand beaches like these.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.